mendix/docs/content/releasenotes/platform-portal/index.md

 ### May 22nd, 2018

 #### Fixes

-- We fixed a bug in Mendix Cloud v4 that prevented users from using nested custom domains.
-Since today you can have one domain `app.example.com` and one on `microservice.app.example.com`.
+* We fixed a bug in Mendix Cloud v4 that prevented users from using nested custom domains.
+Now you can have one domain (for example, `app.example.com`) and one on `microservice.app.example.com`.

 ### May 8th, 2018

 #### Improvements

-- You can now assign colors to your labels on the Stories page: Mendix Blue, Firetruck Red, Goldfish Orange, and Tulip Green.
+* You can now assign colors to your labels on the Stories page: Mendix Blue, Firetruck Red, Goldfish Orange, and Tulip Green.
-- The Story Details page now has a new tab that shows the revisions related to the story.
+* The Story Details page now has a new tab that shows the revisions related to the story.

 #### Fixes

-- On the Feedback Details page, the "Move to app" drop-down is visible again.
+* On the Feedback Details page, the "Move to app" drop-down is visible again.
-- Special characters like "&" are now displayed correctly in the subject of Buzz Notification emails.
+* Special characters like "&" are now displayed correctly in the subject of Buzz Notification emails.
-- The green call-to-action button in Buzz notification emails will now also work in Outlook for Windows (ticket #63452).
+* The green call-to-action button in Buzz notification emails will now also work in Outlook for Windows (ticket #63452).
-- If there's a lot of activity in a Buzz thread, each notification email now displays the correct thread history, instead of each email containing the same comments.
+* If there's a lot of activity in a Buzz thread, each notification email now displays the correct thread history, instead of each email containing the same comments.
-- Fixed two documentation links.
+* We fixed two documentation links.

 ### May 5th, 2018